Here's how to snake-proof your coop and use snakes to your benefit.

 So the next time you see a snake and let out a shriek of surprise, try to remember that snakes can have benefits if you work with their natural tendencies by snake-proofing your coop!

-In an ideal world, you would have a friendly snake or two patrolling outside the coop for mice, rats, and weasels, but Mr. or Mrs. Snake would leave your chickens (and their eggs) alone.
+In an ideal world, you would have a friendly snake or two patrolling outside the coop for mice, rats, and other members of the rodent population, but Mr. or Mrs. Snake would leave your chickens, their fresh eggs, and baby chicks alone.

 In the real world, to make sure your chickens are protected from wild animals of all shapes and sizes, including snakes, you have to do a bit of work.